nucypher/nucypher/docs/source/architecture/period_duration.rst

 .. important::

-    It is entirely possible that the NuCypher DAO decides to update the period duration again in the future.
+    The NuCypher DAO may decide to update the period duration again in the future.